TOSSI-Foundation/oai-nwdaf-ts/README.md

 make status
 ```

-This prints one line per session — the SEID, the UE's IP address, and the network
+This prints one line per session, giving the SEID, the UE's IP address and the network
-instance it is forwarding on — plus the current path health and the rule in force.
+instance it is forwarding on, plus the current path health and the rule in force.
 `internet.oai.org.pri` is the primary path, `internet.oai.org.sec` the secondary.

 For the same session (same SEID), the network instance must change and the **UE's IP